mathisdesaulty/MathisDESAULTY/Documentation/week 3 report.md

 # Week 3 report

+Approximatively 2 hours by day this week so 10 hours or less.

 ## What I've learned

 This week has been mostly about code and thinking about how to set up the various elements, but what I've learnt in particular this week is how to use the coverage tool.
 This tool lets us know for each of our tests which part of which code it covers and the percentage of coverage of that code.
 I was then able to test it on the various tests I'd already done.
 This week I also had a chance to think about the K-NN algorithm, which I'll go into in more detail later.